Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 docker-compose -f filebeat/docker-compose.filebeat.yml up -d
 ```

-#### API-Builder/Logstash/Memcached
+### API-Builder/Logstash/Memcached

 If Filebeat should be updated with one of the releases that are between the current one and the new one, then please [update Filebeat](#filebeat) in advance.

 API Builder, Logstash and Memcache work as a tight unit and should be stopped, updated together if possible.
+Please note, that changes to Logstash do not mean that the Logstash version has changed, but that the Logstash pipeline configuration has changed.
+To activate these changes the new release must be used to start Logstash.

 The following steps illustrates an update to version 2.0.2:
 ```
 wget --no-check-certificate https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/releases/download/v2.0.2/axway-apim-elk-v2.0.2.tar.gz -O - | tar -xvz
 cd axway-apim-elk-v2.0.2